richmr/robocompscoutingapp/README.md

 ## Assumptions
 - A scoring server assumes an event is scored with a single scoring page design, resetting the data for an event will delete all existing scores.

+- test mode setting on server with API for remote check